JoshuaMeza/HCI/github/doc/specs.md

 ## Requirements definition

 ### Non-functional

 #### Avaliability:

-- People can use the diary whenever need to so it needs to be avaliable at all times
+- People can use the diary whenever need to, so it needs to be always available.

 #### Portable:

-- The diary app should be accesible in different systems.
+- The application should be accessible in different operating systems, such as Android and iOS.

 #### Scalability:

-- The diary should progress with information and updates as time goes on.
+- The application should have updates at least once per month.

 #### Usability:

-- People should use the diary to relieve stress which is recommended to be used once a day at least.
+- People must be able to understand how to use the application by intuition, they are not supposed to spend more than 20 seconds to find where to access to any of the most representative features, starting in the principal menu, during their first-time use.

 #### Security:

-- As it is a diary, people should have what they write or do with the diary as private as possible for only them to insert their experiences.
+- Only the user can access to their recorded experiences.
-- The user can share their pages if they allow it to.
+- The information must always be encrypted, to guarantee the privacy of the user.
-#### Flexibility:
+- The user can share their pages if they want to.

-- The diary needs to be flexible at the time new requirements are input on the App.
+#### Efficiency:

-#### Speed:
+- The application should have a size smaller than 100 MB.
-- The time of response on any of the functions on the app shouldn't take long.
+- The time of response on any of the functionalities on the application, excluding a saving process, should not take more than 1 second.

 > [👈 Go back.](./index.md)